 More about Taijin Kyofusho...

 Generalized Anxiety Disorder (3%) (GAD) — Excessive worry about evryday concerns

 Excessive anxiety and worry of a broad and general nature are the primary symptoms of GAD.
-Those suffering from GAD have a general restlessness regarding just about everything.
+Those suffering from GAD have a general restlessness regarding just about everything and even headaches.
 People afflicted with GAD include symptoms such as feeling keyed up or on edge, being easily fatigued, difficulty in concentrating or mind suddenly going blank, sleep disturbance and muscle tension.
 Because of the generalized symptoms and because GAD has the highest overlap with other Anxiety Disorders, it is one of the most controversial Anxiety Disorders.
 Some medical professionals have proposed that GAD should be thought of more as a trait or vulnerability factor that warns of the potential development of specific types of Anxiety Disorders.
 Other experts maintain that it is indeed its own independent disorder.
 More about Generalized Anxiety Disorder...